baldm0mma/NASA_APOD_vue/README.md

 * Build out a robust testing suite.
 * Create search by date and title functionality.
 * Add page transitions.
+* Create a layout that takes advantage of a CSS masonry grid style.

 ## Project Tech Emphasis